mlingarkar/multi-domain-threat-fusion-agent/README.md

 ## Visualizations

-The project creates visual outputs that summarize multi-domain mission risk patterns.
+Running `python src/main.py` creates four saved PNG images in the `outputs/figures/` folder.
+These images summarize mission risk levels, anomaly behavior over time, domain-level risk contribution, and average mission risk by mission phase and region type.
+The Streamlit dashboard provides an interactive version of this analysis.

+---

 ### Risk Level Distribution

-Shows how many mission events fall into each risk category.

 ![Risk Level Distribution](outputs/figures/risk_level_distribution.png)

+This saved image shows how many synthetic mission events fall into each mission risk category: Low, Moderate, High, and Critical.

+Risk levels are assigned using the project’s mission risk scoring logic, which combines radar health, satellite stability, UAV operational status, communications reliability, cyber pressure, environmental severity, sensor degradation, and multi-domain pressure.

+This view is useful because it gives a quick summary of the overall mission-risk profile.
+If many events fall into the High or Critical categories, the simulated mission environment may require closer analyst review or escalation.

+---

 ### Anomaly Timeline

-Shows mission risk scores over time and highlights synthetic anomaly events.

 ![Anomaly Timeline](outputs/figures/anomaly_timeline.png)

+This saved image shows mission risk scores over time and highlights synthetic anomaly events.

+The timeline helps show whether high-risk or anomalous activity is isolated or clustered during specific periods.
+A cluster of anomalous events may suggest a simulated period of elevated mission stress, such as radar degradation, satellite telemetry instability, cyber pressure, communications disruption, or multi-domain escalation.

+This view is useful because timing matters in mission analysis.
+A single unusual event may be important, but multiple unusual events occurring close together can indicate a larger operational pattern.

+---

 ### Domain Risk Contribution

-Shows the average contribution of radar, satellite, UAV, communications, cyber, and environmental indicators.

 ![Domain Risk Contribution](outputs/figures/domain_risk_contribution.png)

+This saved image compares the average risk contribution from each simulated operational domain.

+The domains include radar, satellite, UAV, communications, cyber, and environmental indicators.
+Each domain contributes to the overall mission risk score based on its simulated health, reliability, pressure, or severity.

+This view helps explain which domains are contributing most strongly to mission risk.
+For example, higher cyber contribution may suggest elevated cyber pressure, while higher communications contribution may point to latency, packet loss, or degraded communication reliability.

+---

 ### Mission Risk Heatmap

-Shows average mission risk by mission phase and region type.

 ![Mission Risk Heatmap](outputs/figures/mission_risk_heatmap.png)

+This saved image shows average mission risk by mission phase and region type.

+Instead of looking at individual mission events one by one, this view summarizes how risk changes across different operational contexts.
+Certain mission phases or region types may show higher average risk due to environmental severity, communications reliability issues, sensor degradation, cyber pressure, or multi-domain stress.

+This view is useful for identifying where mission risk tends to concentrate across the simulated dataset.
+It helps connect individual event-level risk scoring to a broader mission-planning or analyst-review perspective.

 ---